We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 We love this affordable electric toothbrush, especially for travel.
 However, be warned that it has strong handle vibrations that may interfere with the vibrating head.

-Electric toothbrushes usually have either a built-in, rechargeable battery, or use disposable batteries.
+Electric toothbrushes usually have either a built-in, rechargeable battery or they use disposable batteries.
 The better battery type is largely a matter of personal preference.
 However, if you have an older bathroom that does not have an electrical outlet, a model with disposable batteries could be more practical.

 Run times for either battery type vary from two days to several months.
 Battery life is affected by the settings used too.
 If you use a toothbrush at the highest vibration setting and brush three times a day, you’ll go through your battery faster than if you brush gently and only twice a day.
 Longer battery life and run times make brushing less of a hassle, especially when traveling.

-Smart electric toothbrushes connect to an app via Wi-Fi or Bluetooth.
-These toothbrushes use the app to time each brush session and may even place orders for replacement heads automatically.
+Smart electric toothbrushes connect to an app via WiFi or Bluetooth.
+These toothbrushes use the app to time each brush session and may even automatically place orders for replacement heads.

 Some models track the areas of your mouth that have been brushed and make recommendations for areas that you consistently miss.
-There are also smart toothbrushes that include the ability to gauge the pressure applied to your teeth.
+There are also smart toothbrushes that can gauge the pressure applied to your teeth.
 These extra features can help you improve your brushing skills.
 However, they add dollars to the toothbrush’s price.

 The bristles of an electric toothbrush come in the same varieties as manual toothbrushes: they vary by stiffnesses, shape, size, and configuration.
 Consider how the different bristle and head designs affect the performance.